alekdavis/httpyac-extras/README.md

 ### [`.httpyac.config.js` file](.httpyac.config.js)

-The `.httpyac.config.js` file holds the basic settings for all requests, logging, and general application behavior.
-The sample `.httpyac.config.js` file does the following (the settings not mentioned here are not important):
+The `.httpyac.config.js` file holds the basic settings for all requests, logging, and general application behaviors including, but not limited to:

-- Sets the default log level tp `debug` (`log`).
+- Sets the default `debug` log level to (via the `log` setting).
-- Specifies the domains for the proxy bypass (`proxyExcludeList`).
+- Specifies the domains for the proxy bypass (via the `proxyExcludeList` setting).
-- Turns off SSL/TLS certificate validation to allow calls to endpoints that use self-signed certificates (`rejectUnauthorized`).
+- Turns off SSL/TLS certificate validation to allow calls to endpoints that use self-signed certificates (via the `rejectUnauthorized` setting).
-- Resets environment to clear all variables before each test run (`testRunResetEnvBeforeRun`).
+- Resets environment to clear all variables before each test run (via the `testRunResetEnvBeforeRun` setting).

 ### [`.vscode` folder](.vscode)

-The `.vscode` folder holds Visual Studio Code-specific files, most of which do not need to be checked into a source control system; however, there are several exceptions described in the [`.vscode` folder documentation](.vscode).
+The `.vscode` folder holds Visual Studio Code-specific files, most of which do not need to be checked into a source control system; however, there are several exceptions described in the [folder documentation](.vscode).

 ### [`env` folder](env)

 The `env` folder holds the files containing environment variables.
-For additional information about the environment folder and files, see the [`env` folder documentstion](env).
+For additional information about the environment folder and files, see the [folder documentation](env).

 ### [`Tests` folder](Tests)

 The `Tests` folder holds the test files which can be logically grouped in subfolders.
-For additional information about the test folder and files, see the [`Tests` folder documentation](Tests).
+For additional information about the test folder and files, see the [folder documentation](Tests).